Utkarsh1504/DSA-Java/lessons/num-three.md

 description: "learn maths required in DSA"
 ---

-## In this article we are going to discuss some more concepts under *Number Theory*.
+In this article, we are going to discuss some more concepts under *Number Theory*.
 <!-- Bit Masking + DP -->
 ## 1. Bit Masking + Dynamic Programming